Characters of The Last of Us (TV series): Conception and casting

 The Last of Us was created by Craig Mazin (left) and Neil Druckmann (right).
 Druckmann wrote and co-directed the video games.

 The Last of Us is written by series creators Craig Mazin and Neil Druckmann; the latter wrote and co-directed the video games on which the series is based.
 Unlike creating the games, Druckmann felt he was able to "unplug" from the characters when writing the show due to the immersive nature of video games.
 The writers found the series an opportunity to delve into backstories of characters who the game otherwise ignored, wanting to better understand their motivations.

 Druckmann was open to changing any aspects of the games but always wanted a strong reason, ensuring he and Mazin considered the impacts on events later in the narrative.
 They avoided making "a zombie show", acknowledging the infected creatures were ultimately a vessel through which the characters are pressured to make interesting decisions and reveal their true selves.
+When casting actors, Mazin is more interested in their "souls" than their physical resemblance to the game versions.

 Casting for the first season took place virtually through Zoom due to the COVID-19 pandemic.
 Casting director Victoria Thomas wanted to honor the game without being limited by it.
 Mazin and Thomas sought high-profile guest stars; Thomas said many of the actors "don't usually do one-episode guest spots".
 The producers primarily sought actors who could embody Joel and Ellie individually as well as imitate their relationship.

 Casting for the second season was put on hold in May 2023 due to the Writers Guild of America strike; actors had been auditioning with scenes from The Last of Us Part II (2020) due to an absence of scripts.
 Casting director Mary Vernieu approached Mazin and Druckmann with lists of actors for roles, including many with whom they were unfamiliar.
 Several roles—such as Dina, Jesse, and Abby—were cast without auditions or tests; the actors were offered the roles.
 Mazin instead focused on actors fitting their individual roles and had "faith" that they would work with their co-stars.
 The second season introduces several new characters and spends more time with them.
 Mazin felt the new actors "fit right in" due to the series's established reputation.